 A Medicare Supplement, also known as Medigap, does just that for its beneficiaries: it bridges the gap between what Original Medicare does and does not cover.

 Florida residents might desire a plan like this because it can simplify their medical coverage, be easily comprehended, and provide standardized benefits for a small monthly premium.

 It’s important to note that Medigap plans do not cover prescription drugs.
 You’ll want to enroll in a standalone Part D plan to cover your prescriptions at the pharmacy.

-For Floridians on a limited monthly budget, a Medicare Advantage plan is a great option to explore.
+A Medicare Advantage plan is a great option for Floridians on a limited monthly budget.
 Some include prescription coverage, but not all.